vasyaod/nginx-agent/README.md

   # Path to where generated configs are
   config-path = "/etc/nginx/services-conf"

-  # Path to a template that will be used for generation of configs in "config-path" directory.
+  # Path to a template that will be used for generation of configs in "nginx-agent.config-path" directory.
-  template-path = "template.mustache"
+  template-path = "default-template.mustache"

   # If there is no any node for a service in DNS then default server and port will be set.
 In one hand nginx can not work
   # with empty upstreams, in another hand it allow to us show some stub page if the service is down.